apache/cordova-docs/www/docs/en/3.4.0/guide/platforms/wp8/plugin.md

 The following shows how to use the `plugin.xml` file to specify a plugin's source files on the Windows Phone platform.
-See Application Plugins for an overview, and Plugin Specification for details on available options.
+See Application Plugins for an overview, and <a href="../../../plugin_ref/spec.html">Plugin Specification</a> for details on available options.

 - The `<source-file>` element defines all plugin resources, such